BA (Hons) Placement year available

 As a BA (Hons) Criminology and Policing student at ARU, we’ll help you work towards your career goals from day one.

-Through our relationship with regional police forces and practitioners, you’ll have opportunities to engage with professionals from the criminal justice sector through guest lectures (including those organised by our Policing Institute for the Eastern Region), workshop events, study trips and research projects.
+Through our relationship with regional police forces and practitioners, you’ll have opportunities to engage with professionals from the criminal justice sector through guest lectures (including those organised by our International Policing and Public Protection Research Institute), workshop events, study trips and research projects.

 You may also have opportunities to work closely with local police forces.
 A recent student project, sponsored by Cambridge Constabulary, carried out research on police officer demographics and recruitment.